LSRM: High-Fidelity Object-Centric Reconstruction via Scaled Context Windows: Related Work

 \paragraph{Sparsity in 3D Generation and Reconstruction} Many prior approaches handle the inherent sparsity of 3D surfaces indirectly, e.g., by compressing geometry into compact representations \cite{wu2024direct3d,lan2025ln3diff++,gupta20233dgen,zhang20233dshape2vecset,zhang2024clay,zhao2023michelangelo,li2024craftsman3d,li2025step1x,li2025triposg,hunyuan3d2025hunyuan3d} or adopting localized point-based formats such as 3D Gaussians \cite{chen20253dtopia,lan2025gaussiananything,vahdat2022lion,yang2024atlas}.
 More recently, a line of 3D generative work has modeled sparsity explicitly through structured latent representations---such as sparse voxel grids---to scale volumetric resolution substantially \cite{xiang2025structured,xiang2025native,li2025sparc3d,wu2025direct3d}.
 In these frameworks, sparse volumes are either encoded by sparse 3D VAEs into dense latent codes \cite{xiang2025structured,xiang2025native,li2025sparc3d,chen2025sam} or, as in Direct3D-S2 \cite{wu2025direct3d}, downsampled to a lower-resolution sparse volume that can be generated with an NSA-style transformer operating over 3D token blocks.
 While these methods demonstrate efficiency in processing high-resolution volumes, their focus remains restricted to synthesizing intricate geometric details, often neglecting texture.
 Even when texture generation is supported \cite{xiang2025native,chen2025sam}, the resulting texture fidelity remains limited even under clean synthetic inputs.
+Such single-view generative models target plausible 3D appearance synthesis rather than high-fidelity deterministic reconstruction from posed multi-view inputs, making them complementary to our setting.
 This highlights that high-fidelity textured object reconstruction is a distinct and challenging problem, motivating the specialized architecture design by LSRM.